Bipolar Disorder Hotline

 - Other Specified or Unspecified Bipolar Disorder.
 Used when someone has symptoms of bipolar disorder that don’t fit neatly into the other categories but still require evaluation and care.

-Each type is treatable, and a qualified mental health provider can help determine the most appropriate care plan for your specific needs.
+Each type is treatable, and a qualified provider can help determine the most appropriate care plan for your specific needs.

 What Causes Bipolar Disorder?